seanbradley/victoryhealth/readme.md

 ## ACKNOWLEDGEMENTS

 Special thanks to Danny Moerkerke for sharing his insights on optimizing PWA design, and intercepting and streaming requests / responses via a service worker script.
+Once activated, A Service Worker caches all assets of the app locally and then serves these assets from the cache, or can even enable serving API responses and BLOBs from IndexedDB--i.e., the browser's own native database.
+Through the Streams API, the various templates comprisinig parts of a page within the app are sent to the browser.

 ------------------------------------------------------------------------